Cheap & Healthy Grocery List for College Student Athletes

 We know you are busy with school, practice, and trying to enjoy college, and planning for eating is the last thing on your mind.
 Don’t take extra time to think about food; better utilize your time.
 You don’t have to do full-on meal prep (although that can be very helpful).
 Instead, have a few easy meals you like and will make and eat.
 Then use these to plan for the days when you don’t feel like preparing anything and need something easy, or the mornings when you are running late to class and need something quick will save you money at the moment.
 Spend 5-10 minutes before your grocery trip focusing on what you want to eat that week and save time throughout the week!
 Meal plans also reduce food waste and save money because you make your own meals and cut down on fast food.

-Navigating the Grocery Store
+Navigating the Grocery Store on a Budget

 grocery store aisle